Many-body quantum teleportation via operator spreading in the traversable wormhole protocol

-Let us begin by considering the first moments of the size and winding size distribution.
-As we previously saw, the first moment of the former, i.e.~the average size, is measured by a one-sided OTOC [Eq.~(\ref{V OTOC})].
-Similarly, the first moment of the winding size distribution is given by a two-sided OTOC,
+In Section \ref{size}, we saw that for peaked-size operators the teleportation correlator depends only on the first moment of the size distribution, i.e.~the average size [Eq.~(\ref{V OTOC})].
+We will now show that a more general relationship holds for large-$N$ systems at early times, where we substitute the average size with the first moment of the \emph{winding} size distribution.
+Specifically, using Eqs.~(\ref{eq: O slide}-\ref{eq: AB trace TFD}), the first moment of the winding size is given by a two-sided OTOC:

-which differs from Eq.~(\ref{V OTOC}) in terms of the placement of the thermal density matrix.
-Just as for the distributions themselves, the two-sided OTOC is equal to the one-sided OTOC at infinite temperature and when sizes are perfectly tightly peaked.
+using Eqs.~(\ref{eq: O slide}-\ref{eq: AB trace TFD}).
+This differs from the one-sided OTOC, for probing the average size [Eq.~(\ref{V OTOC})], in terms of the placement of the thermal density matrix.

-The early time behavior of the teleportation correlator is directly dependent on the first moment of winding size distribution.
-We have already encountered this in the specific case of peaked-size teleportation, for which the two distributions are equal and the phase of the correlator is given by the operator size (see Section~\ref{size}).
-To generalize this relation beyond peaked-size regime, we consider two simplifying assumptions.
+To relate the OTOC and the teleportation fidelity, we consider two simplifying assumptions.
 First, we focus on 0D large-$N$ systems, e.g.~the SYK model, with a $p$-body initial encoding.
-In such systems, the teleportation correlator factorizes into a product of single-body correlators (up to $1/N$ corrections): \be
+In such systems, the teleportation correlator in fact factorizes into a product of single-body correlators (up to $1/N$ corrections)~\cite{gao2019traversable}: \be

 \ee where $\psi_1$ is a single-body operator.